dropwizard/dropwizard/docs/source/manual/core.rst

     If your configuration file doesn't end in ``.yml`` or ``.yaml``, Dropwizard tries to parse it as a JSON file.

-In order to keep your configuration file and class manageable, we recommend grouping related configuration parameters into independent configuration classes.
+To keep your configuration file and class manageable, we recommend grouping related configuration parameters into independent configuration classes.
 If your application requires a set of configuration parameters in order to connect to a message queue, for example, we recommend that you create a new ``MessageQueueFactory`` class: